-You’ve just finished making an extravagant meal for your boyfriend.
+You’ve just finished making an extravagant meal for your significant other.
 You’ve put an immense amount of effort into its preparation in anticipation of this planned date night that you scheduled weeks ago.
 From the careful selection of the ingredients at the market to the detailed presentation and layout of the table, you couldn’t be prouder of the feast and ambiance you’ve created.
 You wash up, put on your favorite dress and sit with wild anticipation for your lover’s arrival.
 You look at the clock.
 Quarter to 5.

 Okay.
 He’ll be here soon.